MicrosoftDocs/ATADocs/ATPDocs/atp-nnr-policy.md

 Using NNR, Azure ATP is able to correlate between raw activities (containing IP addresses), and the relevant computers involved in each activity.
 Based on the raw activities, Azure ATP profiles entities, including computers, and generates security alerts for suspicious activities.

-To resolve IP addresses to computer names, ATP sensors query the IP address for the computer name “behind” the IP, using one of the following methods:
+To resolve IP addresses to computer names, Azure ATP sensors query the IP address for the computer name “behind” the IP, using one of the following methods:

 1. NTLM over RPC (TCP Port 135)
 2. NetBIOS (UDP port 137)
-3. RDP (TCP port 3389) - only first packet of **Client hello**
+3. RDP (TCP port 3389) - only the first packet of **Client hello**
-4. Query the DNS server using reverse DNS lookup of the IP address (UDP 53)
+4. Queries the DNS server using reverse DNS lookup of the IP address (UDP 53)

 > [!NOTE]
 >No authentication is performed on any of the ports.

 After retrieving the computer name, the Azure ATP sensor checks in Active Directory to see if there is a correlated computer object with the same computer name.
-If the sensor finds the correlation, the sensor associated this IP to that computer object.
+If the sensor finds the correlation, the sensor associates this IP to that computer object.

 NNR data is crucial for detecting the following threats: